 Thanks to Porsche Tonbridge for supplying the genuine replacement panels.

 AL and Ash have been cutting out the old panels that have needed to be replaced with surgical precision.

 It really is like dissecting a car!

-With all the old panels cut out and removed, Al has started to weld in the replacement ones, stating at the back of the car.
+With all the old panels cut out and removed, AL has started to weld in the replacement ones, starting at the back of the car.

 Now all the fabrication has finished the car was placed on a rotating spit, this is helpful to get to those hard to reach areas.
 Rotating the car allows easy access to all parts of the body and makes reaching the undercarriage much easier.

 Now the metal work has been completed we need to get it ready and prepped for paint!
 All panels will be prepped – inside and out, the whole car will then be etch primed.
 This is an acid etch which is sprayed on so the paint clings to the metal, giving the car a yellow tinge.